 Business Community Coalition

-The Business Community Coalition (BCC) is a partnership comprised of the Gainesville Area Chamber of Commerce, the Gainesville Alachua County Association of Realtors and the North Central Florida Builders Association.
+The Business Community Coalition (BCC) is a partnership comprised of the Greater Gainesville Chamber, the Gainesville Alachua County Association of Realtors and the North Central Florida Builders Association.
 Together, these partners support and lead actions and initiatives that foster a stronger climate for business and opportunity.

 The Chamber’s advocacy activities have historically focused on key issues, including Energy, Innovation, Small Business Growth, Transportation and Community Priorities.
 For more information on our activities and achievements, contact Grassroots Engagement Manager Vicki Gervickas.